SebastianDall/HT-Downscaled-Illumina-Metagenomes-Protocol/README.md

 - Add 1 ul barcodes.
 - FVS
 - Move samples needing 8, 10, and 14 PCR cycles to individual PCR tubes.
 Denoted in `files/DNA_extraction_concentration.xlsx`.
+- Replace foil on the plate with plastic PCR caps to prevent vaporization.
 - Place all samples in a thermocycler and run PCR programme based on the PCR cycles required.
 - Move samples requiring extra cycles back to the PCR plate.

+**Safe stopping point**

 ## Library cleanup
 - Add 17 ul NFW to each well.